somedatapacket/docs.humio.com/content/integrations/data-shippers/beats/filebeat.md

 * Insert a `path` section for each log file you want to monitor in `$PATH_TO_LOG_FILE`.
   It is possible to insert a input configuration (with `paths` and `fields` etc) for each file that filebeat should monitor

-* Specify the type of the events in `$TYPE`.
-Humio will use the type field to decide which parser it will use to parse the incoming events.
-  This is done by specifying the `type` field in the fields section.
-See the Parsing Data section below.

 * Add other fields in the fields section.
 These fields, and their values, will be added to each event.

 * Insert the URL containing the Humio host in the `$BASEURL` field in the ElasticSearch output.
 For example `https://cloud.humio.com:443`